typeorm/typeorm/docs/entities.md

 * `@CreateDateColumn` is a special column that is automatically set to the entity's insertion date.
 You don't need to set this column - it will be automatically set.
+This is done on the Database level, if you are not using [synchronize](https://typeorm.io/#/connection-options/common-connection-options) mode, make sure to update your schema to set the field default value.

 * `@UpdateDateColumn` is a special column that is automatically set to the entity's update time each time you call `save` of entity manager or repository.
 You don't need to set this column - it will be automatically set.
+This is done on the Database level, if you are not using [synchronize](https://typeorm.io/#/connection-options/common-connection-options) mode, make sure to update your schema to set the field default value.

 * `@DeleteDateColumn` is a special column that is automatically set to the entity's delete time each time you call soft-delete of entity manager or repository.
 You don't need to set this column - it will be automatically set.
 If the @DeleteDateColumn is set, the default scope will be "non-deleted".